petrihcour/thinkfulbnb-project/README.md

 ## Thinkfulbnb views

-The UX designer provided you with the following user interface mockups:
+The UX designer provided me with the following user interface mockups:

 ### Mobile view